Saturday, 29 June 2024

 Saturday, 15 June 2024

-Skipping ahead of fitting the few interior engine components, I mulled over how best to approach adding the remaining hull zimmerit.
-The kit's separately moulded side armoured plates will first require fixing to the hull tub sides.
-Spacing is dictated by some very chunky holes in the hull tub moulding and so they fit precisely, butting up perfectly to the rear plate.
-Test fitting the zimmerit sheets against these side plates found that they also attach to the sides of the armoured front plate.
-This front plate is not added for a few more steps and is instructed to be attached to the top plate moulding.
-I didnt really want to add too many parts before having to handle the model getting the zimmerit down, but ideally I needed to add the armoured plate to the hull tub assembly.
-Checking over that fixing it to the hull tub would not disturb the build sequencing or impede any other parts placement, it was possible to add it to the hub as long as the glacis plate was fixed in place at the same time.
-Two glacis plates are offered.
-One with moulded on front track guards and one without, so you can add the PE ones if you wish.
-As the front armoured plate, glacis and bow plate also require zimmerit, I could now attach it all at the same time.
-The side zimmerit sheets have a myriad of small square holes to open up to fit around moulded on track guard mounting studs and cable fixings.
-Once opened up the zimmerit fitted really well.
-Likewise, both front and rear sheets also mated up nicely.
-There is the inevitable small amount of tidy up to do and a smidgen of putty will be required to mate all four sheets as they meet at each corner but overall, I'm happy with the way it looks.
+Test fitting the ATAK zimmerit sheets against these side plates found that they also attach to the side profile of the armoured front plate.
+This front plate is not added for a few more steps in the instructions and is first to be attached to the top plate moulding.
+I didn't really want to add too many smaller parts before having to handle the model, so, ideally I needed to add the armoured plate to the hull tub.
+Checking that fixing it to the hull tub instead would not disturb the build sequencing or impede any other parts placement, I found it is possible, but only if the lower glacis plate is fixed in place at the same time.
+Two glacis plate options are offered.
+One with moulded on front track guards and one without, so you can add PE track guards with the option of folding them back or adding damage etc.

 Saturday, 8 June 2024

-Dragon 6253 1/35 Tiger I Late production Chapter 3: Construction
+Tiger I Dragon 6253 Late production Chapter 3: Construction

 Wednesday, 5 June 2024